 Class elections will be held every year so that different representatives can put forward their election speeches as well as developing the full potential of the School Council to complete tasks.

 Following the School Council Meeting, School Council Members speak to their class to let them know what is going on and tell the class about the issues being discussed and what is happening next.
-This will encourage more children to contribute to further meetings, share worries and let members know the things which could be done to improve the school.
+This will encourage more children to contribute, share worries and let members know the things which could be done to improve the school.
 The school will record School Council Achievements on the school newsletter as and when appropriate.